The Angel Next Door Spoils Me Rotten: Season 2 (2026)

+Video game

+An adventure video game developed by Mages, titled Otonari no Tenshi-sama ni Itsu no Ma ni ka Dame Ningen ni Sareteita Ken Memorial Vacation, was released on Nintendo Switch and Nintendo Switch 2 on July 23, 2026.

 Reception

 The light novel ranked tenth in Takarajimasha's annual light novel guide book Kono Light Novel ga Sugoi! in the bunkobon category, and sixth overall among the other new series in 2020.
 The series has sold one hundred thousand copies by April 2020.

 According to Oricon, in the first week of release the fifth volume sold 19,791 copies in Japan, which placed it first on the Oricon Weekly Light Novel chart.

+Both the light novel and season one of the anime series have received positive reviews from critics, for the artsyle, characters, voice acting and emotional depth.